com-pas/compas-architecture/TECHNOLOGY.md

 **Cons**
 - Doesn't support full set of some EE standards, like Enterprise JavaBeans.
 Expected is that it's not a game breaker for us.
 - Relatively new technology, framework could contain some "rookie mistakes".
 On the other hand, multiple researches are stating the maturity of the framework it achieved in this short time.
-- Not much developers are acquainted with Quarkus compared to e.g. the [Spring framework](https://spring.io/).
+- Not many developers are acquainted with Quarkus compared to e.g. the [Spring framework](https://spring.io/).

 ## Source control - Github
 We choose github for source control.
 This is good practice for open source development.